sTankPersonal/DDDMicroserviceTemplate/README.md

 - SharedKernel:
   - Use BaseEntity, IRepository, and helper types.
   - Extend with additional generic helpers (PagedQuery, Result<T>) if needed.
-  - Implement concrete repository behaviors in each service’s Infrastructure.
+  - Implement concrete repository behaviors in each serviceâ€™s Infrastructure.

 - EventBus:
   - Define IntegrationEvent types in Application for cross-service notifications.